-Complete and submit a BRTC Application Form
+Complete and submit an Application for Admission and Scholarships

 You cannot register for classes until all paperwork has been submitted and approved.

 Submit official copies of your High School Records or GED Scores

 Have your high school submit an official copy of your high school transcript (with an official signature, school seal, and graduation date) or a copy of your GED scores to BRTC.
 You may also bring your records/scores to BRTC in a sealed envelope.

 If you have fifteen or more college hours from an accredited institution of higher learning, it is not necessary to submit a high school transcript.

 Submit official copies of all College Transcripts

 Transcripts must be brought in to BRTC in a sealed envelope or mailed directly from the transferring institution to: